 Rich reports back.
 “Those guys aren’t ranchers.
 They’re lumberjacks from Canada here for the winter.
 They say it isn’t worth it.
 It’s not a real rodeo.
 It’s just a bunch of tutorials and demonstrations.
 They don’t think there’s any BBQ there, but they do sell belt buckles.”

 3) Friends recommended Pogeys Family Restaurant for breakfast.
 The line is still out the door at 11:45.
-We are willing to sit at the counter, so we get right in, the only ones not wearing camouflage who are sitting on green vinyl seats atop shiny chrome stools.
+We are willing to sit at the counter, so we get right in, the only ones not wearing camouflage.
+We sit on green vinyl seats atop shiny chrome stools.
 We both order eggs, hash browns, coffee, and biscuits.
 Our very friendly young waitress is wearing a Mile High Football T-shirt and we all discuss football.
 She is disappointed to hear we are Patriots fans.
 She hates Tom Brady.
 Why does everyone hate Tom Brady?

 When our breakfast arrives, Rich has hash browns and I have home fries.
 I really wanted hash browns.
 The waitress checks her slip and apologizes.
 I have the wrong plate.
 The man to my left says, “She did it on purpose.
 She told ya she didn’t like Tom Brady.”

 Fishing is another topic along the counter.
 Rich gets advice on the best bait to use for catching bass.

 “There’s the wild and the farmed shiners.
 Eighteen dollars a dozen for the wild, but you gotta have ’em.
 You won’t catch nothin’ using the farmed.”